The Trustees of Reservations: History

 The Trustees of Reservations was proposed in 1890 when the New England periodical Garden and Forest published a letter by landscape architect Charles Eliot (protégé of Frederick Law Olmsted) entitled "The Waverly Oaks."
 Eliot's letter proposed the immediate preservation of "special bits of scenery" still remaining "within 10 mi of the State House which possess uncommon beauty and more than usual refreshing power."
 To this end, Eliot proposed that legislation be enacted to create a nonprofit corporation to hold land for the public to enjoy "just as a Public Library holds books and an Art Museum holds pictures."

 In the spring of 1891, the Massachusetts Legislature established The Trustees of Public Reservations "for the purposes of acquiring, holding, maintaining and opening to the public beautiful and historic places within the Commonwealth."
 The act was signed into law by Governor William E. Russell on May 21, 1891.
 The word "Public" was dropped from the organization's name in 1954 to avoid confusion with government-owned land.

 Virginia Wood in Stoneham was the first property acquired by The Trustees.
 This property was conveyed to the Metropolitan District Commission in 1923 and is now a part of the Middlesex Fells Reservation.
 Waverly Oaks itself was also conveyed to the state by The Trustees and is part of the Beaver Brook Reservation, established in 1893.

 In 1925, The Trustees joined with the Appalachian Mountain Club, Massachusetts Audubon Society, and the Society for the Preservation of New England Antiquities (now Historic New England) to organize a conference on "The Needs and Uses of Open Spaces."
-This conference led to a 1929 report emphasizing the need to protect the state's rural character and countryside and the importance of identifying and describing the qualities and characteristics of specific sites that should be preserved.
+This conference led to a 1929 report by the Governor's Committee on Needs and Uses of Open Spaces that emphasized the need to protect the state's rural character and countryside and the importance of identifying and describing the qualities and characteristics of specific sites that should be preserved.
+The report included a "Map of existing and proposed open spaces".
 Today, nearly every site listed in the report is protected by a government or nonprofit conservation agency.

+The 1929 report included a proposal by Benton MacKaye, the creator of the Appalachian Trail, to build a "Bay Circuit Trail" encircling Boston from Plum Island to Duxbury.
+Work to build the Bay Circuit Trail began in 1990 when the Bay Circuit Alliance was created.

+Six individuals have served The Trustees as President and CEO.
+Andrew Kendall held the position from 2000 to 2012.
+Barbara Erickson, the first woman to serve in the role, was appointed in 2012.
+John Judge was appointed in 2021.
+Katie Theoharides was appointed in 2023.

 Mission and initiatives

-The mission statement of The Trustees of Reservations is to "preserve, for public use and enjoyment, properties of exceptional scenic, historic, and ecological value in Massachusetts."
-The Trustees of Reservations also supports a number of contingent initiatives.
+The purpose of The Trustees is "to protect and share the Massachusetts places people love for their exceptional scenic, historic, and ecological value."